-Historically, the dissolution power can be traced to the medieval European notion of parliaments as great councils of the 'estates of the realm', which were summoned from time to time to advise and assist the monarch, make laws and levy taxes.
+Historically, the dissolution power can be traced to the medieval European parliaments which served as great councils of the 'estates of the realm', summoned from time to time to advise and assist the monarch, make laws and levy taxes.
 Although some medieval parliaments established the right to be summoned regularly, and some even had the right not to be dissolved without their own consent, it was usual for the monarch to summon and dismiss parliament at will (Myers 1975).